Ellen Lloyd - Most are familiar with famous Norse gods such as Odin, Thor, Bragi, Tyr, and Frey, to mention a few.

 Due to their impractical size and shape, these ancient helmets were not used for war or fighting.
 Instead, the Viksö helmets were deliberately created for various religious ritual purposes.

 "Scientists think these unique Bronze Age artifacts functioned as helmets and masks.
 The Viksö helmets are special.

-Ancient Pages has previously presented several truly bizarre and fearsome ancient helmets, but the Viksö helmets differ a lot and were not designed to scare any enemy.
+Ancient Pages have previously presented several bizarre and fearsome ancient helmets, but the Viksö helmets differed significantly and were not designed to scare any enemy.

 Some of them are equipped with eyes and a hooked beak.
 The hooked beak of a bird of prey and the large, round eyes perhaps indicate that it is an owl.